 11. What is the European doctorate label?

-- The European doctorate label is a system for recognising the European and international dimension of the doctorate.
-To find out more about the European doctorate label: https://college-doctoral.u-bordeaux.fr/en/Internationalization/Systems
+The European doctorate label is a system for recognizing the European and international dimension of the doctorate.
+To find out more about it, click here: https://college-doctoral.u-bordeaux.fr/en/Internationalization/Systems/The-European-doctorate-label

 Disciplinary, interdisciplinary and transversal training

 The training plan corresponds to the skills you wish to acquire or develop in order to carry out the research work of your doctorate and in view of your future career.

 It is constructed from your skills assessment and according to the objectives of the training courses offered in the training catalog (transversal, disciplinary) or outside the catalog.